Annual Report to Parliament on the Administration of the Access to Information Act 2010-2011

 11. Awareness sessions

 In addition to the management of Access requests, the ATIP Coordinator provides advice and guidance to CSA employees on compliance with the legislation.
 This is done by means of weekly information sessions on ATI request processing and on the handling of sensitive documents at CSA.
 The employees attend these sessions as needed.
+Thirty-one formal sessions took place and forty-three employees attended.

 12. Policies and procedures